-Condominium board meeting minutes should be reviewed prior to purchasing a unit.
+Before purchasing a condominium unit, review your condominium board’s meeting minutes.
 Consider the following things when reviewing the condo’s meeting minutes:

 - Is the condominium corporation facing any serious maintenance or repair issues?
 If so, how is the board dealing with these issues?
 Keep an eye out for any issues related to the building envelope and/or a roof that’s leaking.
 This could be a sign of major structural issues that could cost a lot of money to fix.

-- What complaints or issues have been raised by owners?
+- What complaints or issues have owners raised?
 How has the condominium board dealt with these?
 This is will be a good indication of how owners and the board work together to address problems.